 It should come as no surprise now to know that when I did leave home it was freedom!
-I was finally free and she would never be able to hurt me again.1 Leaving early cost me as much as I gained.
+I was finally free and she would never be able to hurt me again.
+Sadly, even that turned out not to be true.
+Leaving early cost me as much as I gained.
 I spent a couple years being homeless in pursuit of stability.
 But even that wasn’t enough to send me back.
 I don’t think there was anything that could have driven me back.
 Frankly, I would have rather lived on the streets for the rest of my life than go back to the misery of before.

 Later, after I moved to SF in my early thirties I struggled to find myself.
 Having finally gained some financial stability, I turned my attentions inward in an attempt to discover what type of man I wanted to become.
 I felt like a blank slate waiting for an imprint.
 I spent the better part of a decade conquering the insecurities and demons from childhood.
 I replaced self-loathing and abandonment with confidence and integrity built on the knowledge of who I am.
 I shed the ignorance and fear that crippled me for so long in my life.